 Metastasis is a problem of major medical and scientific importance.
 By showcasing metastasis research at Memorial Sloan Kettering Cancer Center, the CMR will encourage stimulate new talents — from students to faculty members — to join in this endeavor.

-CMR seeks to attract additional clinical and laboratory investigators from within the institution as well as from the outside.
+MTEC seeks to attract additional clinical and laboratory investigators from within the institution as well as from the outside.